hafslundnett/hdd-style/styleguide/lib/buttons.md

 category: Components
 ---

 Buttons should be used across the different internal services.
-Changing the color of a button to convey purpose is not ideal as people with vision impairments will not be able to pick this up.
-Usage of other colors should be well discussed and the context around it clear.
+Changing the color of a button to convey purpose is not ideal as people with vision impairments may struggle.
+Usage of other colors should be properly discussed and the context clear.

 ## Primary button
 `hdd-button`